 A graduate of Brooklyn College in New York, Lembeck holds a Doctorate in Educational Leadership from the University of Georgia, a Masters in Administration and Supervision from Nova University in Florida, and a Bachelor in Early Childhood from Brooklyn College in New York.

-Under the direction of Dr. Lembeck, in June 2008, Marietta City Schools became one of Georgia's first Charter School Systems 2013— renewed for 10 years.
+Under the direction of Dr. Lembeck, in June 2008, Marietta City Schools became one of Georgia's first Charter School Systems and Charter status was renewed in 2013 for ten years.
 MCS is also an International Baccalaureate (IB) World School district.
-On April 23, 2008, the school district became only the second IB World School district in Georgia authorized to offer the IB Middle Years Program (MYP) for grades 6-10.
+In April 2008, the school district became only the second IB World School district in Georgia authorized to offer the IB Middle Years Program (MYP) for grades 6-10.
 MCS is one of only a few school systems nationwide able to provide the full IB (K-12) continuum.
 In 2000, she launched Marietta Reads!, a citywide effort to foster reading and literacy.
-Marietta Reads! successfully helped the city of Marietta illustrate how it has increased student test scores and book circulation, and consequently led to Marietta's selection as an All-America City (AAC) at the 2006 National Civic League AAC competition.
+Marietta Reads! successfully helped the city of Marietta illustrate how it has increased student test scores, book circulation, and books in homes; and consequently led to Marietta's selection as an All-America City (AAC) at the 2006 National Civic League AAC competition.

 In recognition of her many professional and community contributions, she was appointed in 2014 to the Governor's Severe Weather Preparedness Task Force and in 2009 she was appointed to the Governor's Working Group on Abuse in the Educational Setting, and was named Woman of the Year 2008 by the Cobb Chapter of the American Association of University Women.
 In 2008, Lembeck was named one of the 75 Notable Women in Cobb by the Junior League of Cobb-Marietta – 75th Anniversary.
 In 2008 and 2004, Dr. Lembeck was named one of the YWCA Women of Achievement.
 In 2006, she was named Cobb County Boys & Girls Club 2006 Board Member of the Year for her work as a strong youth and community advocate, and she earned the 2006 Willie Hill Leadership Award for contributions to the Cobb County Community.